VadimEp622/angular-ms-books/README.md

 ### MongoDB Database

-- used for production to allow cloud deployment
+- used in production, to allow cloud deployment

 ### Nginx